JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 ### Coffee Compass AeroPress Method

-"... there's also reason to be wary of many of the more popular AeroPress recipes circulating out there.
+"...there's also reason to be wary of many of the more popular AeroPress recipes circulating out there.
 Many call for more an absurd amount of coffee, often a 10:1 ratio, or even stronger.
 While I'm sure that many of these recipes with the right coffee could make an interesting, even delicious cup of coffee, for people in the real world, who are using their hard-earned cash to purchase coffee, I question such an inefficient recipe.
-If you can make a delicious cup of coffee with 15 grams of coffee, why on earth would you waste another 5–7 grams?"
+If you can make a delicious cup of coffee with 15 grams of coffee, why on earth would you waste another 5-7 grams?"

 1. Grind 15 grams of coffee - medium-coarse grind setting.
 2. Place paper filter, may use two